PhD Scholarship Opportunities - Health Economics

 Duration: 3.5-year fixed-term appointment

-If you are looking for rigorous graduate research training and want to make a substantial contribution to research in the economics of health and health care, the Centre for Health Economics at Monash University offers a fully funded PhD in health economics.
+Doing a PhD with CHE will provide you with rigorous graduate research training and the opportunity to make a substantial contribution to research in the economics of health and health care.

 PhD scholarships are available in all areas of health economics, but we specifically encourage projects that align with the current research projects of our supervisors.
-For more information on the Centre, our team and our projects, click here.
+Find more information on the Centre, our team and our projects here.

 General information on applications and commencing a research degree at Monash can be found here.